pynklynn/notific8/README.md

 * Ability to set which edge of the screen the notifications slide in from
 * Ability to set an icon for the notification
-* Ability to set configuration options for future notifications so that the same settings don't need to be sent each time